How do I get ING's additional Savings Maximiser variable rate?

 Can I use the app while I'm overseas?

 You should check with your mobile phone provider if you will incur charges for this.
+To find out more about Security Codes please go to our Security page.

 Do joint account holders receive the same access code?